https://invisible-island.net/ncurses/man/

 "attr_on".

-It is a structure type because it requires more
+type because it requires more storage than a

-and moreover more than one character may occupy a
+than one character may occupy a cell (as with accent

-cell (as with accent marks and other diacritics).
+marks and other diacritics).
+Each character is of

-Each character is of type wchar_t; a complex
+type wchar_t; a complex character contains one

-character contains one spacing character and zero or
+spacing character and zero or more non-spacing

-more non-spacing characters (see below).
-A string
+characters (see below).
+A string of complex

-wchar_t member is the null wide character.
+is the null wide character.
+Attributes and a color

-an integer as in chtype.
+structure, not combined into an integer as in

-Each cell of a WINDOW is stored as a cchar_t.
+Each cell of a WINDOW is stored as a cchar_t. setcchar(3x)

-setcchar(3x) and getcchar(3x) store and retrieve cchar_t
+and getcchar(3x) store and retrieve cchar_t data.

-types standardized by ISO C95.
+standardized by ISO C95.

 wchar_t stores a wide character.
 Like chtype, it may be an